wrewsama/wrewsama/README.md

 ## Hi! <img src="./img/wave.gif" width="30">

 I'm Andrew.
-I'm currently a Penultimate Year Computer Science student at the National University of Singapore (NUS) as well as a Software Engineer Intern at GovTech Singapore.
+I'm currently a Penultimate Year Computer Science student at the National University of Singapore (NUS) as well as a Backend Engineer Intern at TikTok.
 My interests include Software Engineering, Database Systems, as well as Computer Networks.

 Outside of work, I enjoy powerlifting, calisthenics, and Brazillian Jiu Jitsu.